docker/docs/content/billing/faqs.md

 You are asked to enter your coupon code when you confirm or enter your payment method.

 If you use a coupon to pay for a subscription, when the coupon expires, your payment method is charged the full cost of your subscription.
-If you don't have a saved payment method, your account will downgrade to a free subscription.
+If you don't have a saved payment method, your account downgrades to a free subscription.

 ### How do I include my VAT number on my invoice?